How to Become an Accountant or Auditor

 Most accountants and auditors need at least a bachelor’s degree in accounting or a related field.

-Most accountants and auditors need at least a bachelor’s degree in accounting or a related field.
-Certification within a specific field of accounting improves job prospects.
-For example, many accountants become Certified Public Accountants (CPAs).
+Accountants and auditors typically need at least a bachelor’s degree in accounting or a related field to enter the occupation.
+Completing certification in a specific field of accounting, such as becoming a licensed Certified Public Accountant (CPA), may improve job prospects.

 Licenses, Certifications, and Registrations